 For school, use tortillas if you make the tacos at home.
 Or, put the meat in a small thermos and let the kids fill hard-shell tacos at school.

-Try a pot pie that promises you won't miss the meat.
+Try a pot pie that promises you won't miss the meat or animal products.

 43. Stuffed hamburgers